urql-graphql/urql-exchange-graphcache/docs/help.md

 > or optimistic configs.

 If you're somehow accessing the `Cache` (an instance of `Store`) outside of any of the usual operations then this error will be thrown.

-Typically you'd only use the cache inside resolvers that you pass to the `cacheExchange` as a config.
+Please make sure that you're only calling methods on the `cache` as part of configs that you pass to your `cacheExchange`.
+Outside of these functions the cache must not be changed.

 However when you're not using the `cacheExchange` and are trying to use the `Store` on its own, then you may run into issues where its global state wasn't